Testing Experience & Functional Tools

 For more information on TEFT grantee technical assistance, evaluation of the TEFT Demonstration or contact information, please view the TEFT Fact Sheet.

-During the TEFT Demonstration, at least ten Promising Practice monographs are planned for release.
+During the TEFT demonstration, at least ten Promising Practice monographs are planned for release.
 These cover a variety of topics relevant to grantees as they progress through the demonstration.
-A list of monographs released to-date appears below.

 - Maximizing Data Quality in HCBS Experience of Care Survey Data Collection Efforts (February 2015)